demisto/content/Packs/CommonPlaybooks/Playbooks/playbook-Cloud_Enrichment_-_Generic_README.md

 ### Supported Blocks

 1. **Cloud IAM Enrichment - Generic**

-   Enriches information related to Identity and Access Management (IAM) in the cloud.
+   - Enriches information related to Identity and Access Management (IAM) in the cloud.

 2. **Cloud Compute Enrichment - Generic**

-   Enriches information related to cloud compute resources.
+   - Enriches information related to cloud compute resources.

+The playbook supports a single CSP enrichment at a time.
 ---

 ## Dependencies